What's in your surf trip quiver

 At the very least you should be taking two, but three not only ensures you have the right equipment for the varying conditions, it is also a fail safe in case you break one.

 This will somewhat vary depending on where you go.
-For instance if you are chasing big waves your “groveler” might be your standard shorty or even your step up.
+For instance if you are chasing big waves your “groveller” might be your standard shorty or even your step up.

-A good rule of thumb is definitely make sure one of those boards is your favorite go-to when you are at home.
+A good rule of thumb is to definitely make sure one of those boards is your favourite go-to when you are at home.
 Chances are it’ll be your go-to on your trip too.

 If you are ordering new boards for your trip, get them glassed a little heavier.
-The MF Sweet Spot 2.0
+The Sweet Spot 3.0

 comes standard with DHD's bullet proof glassing to give you a little more protection.